muzzley/alljoyn-muzzley-gateway-connector/README.md

     sudo service alljoyn start

-Then the xmppconn application can run directly if desired:
+Then the muzzleyconn application can run directly if desired:

-    cd $ROOTPATH/xmppconn
+    cd $ROOTPATH/muzzleyconn
-    build/xmppconn
+    build/muzzleyconn

-If it is desired that xmppconn be installed do the following:
+If it is desired that muzzleyconn be installed do the following:

-    cd $ROOTPATH/xmppconn
+    cd $ROOTPATH/muzzleyconn
-    sudo cp build/xmppconn /usr/bin/
+    sudo cp build/muzzleyconn /usr/bin/
-    sudo cp conf/xmppconn.init /etc/init.d/xmppconn
+    sudo cp conf/muzzleyconn.init /etc/init.d/muzzleyconn
     cd /etc/rc3.d
-    sudo ln -s ../init.d/xmppconn S95xmppconn
+    sudo ln -s ../init.d/muzzleyconn S95muzzleyconn

 Next set up the configuration file:

-In the terminal navigate to the /etc/xmppconn folder and then open the xmppconn\_factory.conf file as superuser to edit it.
+In the terminal navigate to the /etc/muzzleyconn folder and then open the muzzleyconn\_factory.conf file as superuser to edit it.

-    sudo gedit /etc/xmppconn/xmppconn_factory.conf
+    sudo gedit /etc/muzzleyconn/muzzleyconn_factory.conf

 You will need to get the ProductID from the developer portal (it will be assigned when you create a new product).
-Paste the ProductID into the ProductID field in the xmppcon\_factory.conf file that you just opened.
+Paste the ProductID into the ProductID field in the muzzleyconn\_factory.conf file that you just opened.

 You also need a SerialNumber for your product.
 You can type any alphanumeric string in that field for now.
 But be aware that it must be a unique serial number.
 When you try to register more than one device with the same serial number the server will return an error.
 This will happen during the pairing sequence that we discuss later.